naomiblkr/doc-mt-metrics-eval-public/doc_metrics_context/README.md

-# Master's Thesis: Context Usage in Document-Level MT Metrics
+# Context Usage in Document-Level MT Metrics

 This code was used to inspect context usage in the document-level MT metrics proposed in the paper [Embarrassingly Easy Document-Level MT Metrics: How to Convert Any Pretrained Metric Into a Document-Level Metric](https://statmt.org/wmt22/pdf/2022.wmt-1.6.pdf).
 It makes use of the original [Doc-MT-Metrics](https://github.com/amazon-science/doc-mt-metrics) code with minor adjustments.